-The namesake of our LAX Center, Bob Hope, a legendary American entertainer, actor, showman, comedian and philanthropist, performed his first USO Show at California’s March Field, on May 6, 1941.
-Wherever Bob Hope went to entertain the troops, from the deserts of North Africa to Alaska to the jungles of Southeast Asia, he represented home.
+The namesake of our organization, Bob Hope was a legendary American entertainer, actor, showman, comedian and philanthropist.
+On May 6, 1941, he performed his first USO Show at March Field in Riverside, California, to do a radio show for the airmen stationed there.
+For nearly six decades, wherever Bob Hope went to entertain the troops, from the deserts of North Africa to Alaska to the jungles of Southeast Asia, he represented home.
 And, for an hour or so, troops were home with an old friend and comrade.